Joam Yama: Missionary work in Oshu

 Yama returned to Japan in 1620 and was reunited with Adami, who had come back to Japan in 1618, to the seminary of Inawashiro near Wakamatsu, the capital of Aizu.
 They were engaged primarily in the missionary work in Oshu at that time.
 The Edo government had proclaimed anti-Christian Edicts again in 1619 and as a result, the oppression of Christians severely increased in Kyushu.
-Nevertheless, Aizu in Oshu, ruled by Leo Gamo Ujisato, a Christian feudal load, was still at peace.
+Nevertheless, Aizu in Oshu, ruled by Leo Gamo Ujisato, a Christian feudal lord, was still at peace.
 Joam Bautista Porro, a priest, brought a statement of encouragement written by Pope Paul V to Aizu in 1620.
-However, Saemonsuke Oka, a chamberlain of the Gamou family, became the Lord of Inawashiro Castle in 1622, and asked Tadasato Gamou, a grandson of Ujisato, to commit an apostate.
+However, Saemonsuke Oka, a chamberlain of the Gamou family, became the Lord of Inawashiro Castle in 1622, and asked Tadasato Gamou, a grandson of Ujisato, to commit apostasy.
 Persecution then began in Aizu.
 Porro stayed in Aizu and was reported to have been martyred in Yonezawa on 12 January 1629.
 This report was sent to Rome through André Palmeiro, a priest in Macau.
 But it was believed that it was actually Yama who went to Yonezawa and reported the martyrdom, instead of Porro.